bogaczmateusz/smartmeal/.ai/_planning-session-ui-architecture.md

 10. Profile UI: A tag-based input component is recommended for managing the "ingredients to avoid" list.
 11. Data Fetching: Use a client-side fetching strategy in React components for dynamic data, showing a server-rendered skeleton loader initially.
 12. "Edit Mode" Definition: In-place editing on the detail page itself.
 Change specific parts of text to specific inputs.
-13. All UI development will initially proceed with mocked data.

 </matched_recommendations>
 <ui_architecture_planning_summary>